GinnyMaive/gts-ginnys-tonic/README.md

 Show a list of historical posts from this day in history (eg, if it's 2025-12-22, show posts from 2024-12-22, 2023-12-22, etc)

-### add command: `search`

-Search *your posts* (and only your posts), and provide in-stream links to the GTS UI.
-(Ie, link to the profile page around this post and not just the individual post)

 ### add command: `movepost`

 Move a post with a given ID to another GTS account.
 This would require me storing multiple credentials.